 Many candidacy committees have encouraged students to engage in multi-cultural ministry.
 We strongly encourage students to get involved in some sort of ecumenical and/or multi-cultural engagement in their internship community.
 This will look different in every context.
 Some congregations already have ministries that interns can join.
 Other congregations may not be as involved in their communities.
 The intern might help the congregation explore ways that they can connect with more diverse people in their community.
 Diversity can include but is not limited to ethnicity, socioeconomic status, race, sexual and gender minorities, different Christian denominations or other faith traditions.

-All Trinity Students are required to take Spanish Liturgy.
+Trinity Students take a course in Spanish for Ministry.
 Please consider how the intern might use Spanish, even if it is in small ways, while on internship.

 Creating Learning Goals